ghostbsd/documentation/source/user/FAQ.md

 ### How should I update GhostBSD to the latest updates?

-To upgrade GhostBSD, you can just use the Update Station.
+To upgrade GhostBSD, use the Update Station.
 It was made to upgrade GhostBSD properly.
 If you want the pkg command line, please follow this article.
 If you do not use pkg properly to upgrade GhostBSD, you will most likely get your system broken.